gravitational/teleport/rfd/0107-abandon-active-access-request.md

 ## What

 Allow users who are using elevated permissions via an access request to abandon them ahead of their expiry once they are no longer of use.
+Once a request has been abandoned, it can no longer be used to assume elevated privileges.

 ## Why

+Today, when a user is finished with an access request, they can "unassume" the associated roles and drop back down to a standard level of access.
+The request can be leveraged to elevate permissions again until it expires.

+By allowing a user to declare that they are done with an access request and no longer need to use it, we can render the access request invalid for future use and <reduce the time and surface area....>

-By reducing the amount of time that a user has elevated permissions we also reduce the time and surface area to which an attack could occur in the event the users device becomes compromised.
+By reducing the amount of time that a user has elevated permissions we also reduce the time and surface area to which an attack could occur in the event of a compromise.

 ## Success Criteria

-- A user is able to abandon an active access request ahead of their expiry time via the CLI or UI.
+- A user is able to abandon an active access request ahead of its expiry time via the CLI or UI.
 - Creating a lock to prevent further use of the existing certificate.
 - An abandoned access request is unrecoverable and unusable.